RightsandWrongsgit/ARMTEC/modules/entityref.md

 ### Entity Browser module

 The [Entity Browser module](https://www.drupal.org/project/entity_browser) is probably not something you are going to bother adding on a stand alone basis if you are using the [media management already part of Drupal Core.](../modules/media.md)  However, what follows are several additional entity linking types of modules which have a dependency on it and would, therefore, bring it into play if you elect to use any of them.
+The authors describe this as a 'generic picker' module that you can expect to use against all sorts of different entities.
+If you get into [creating your own entity](#create-one) and love all that stuff under [architecture and entities](../book/archandentities.md) this might be a perfect opportunity to clone and edit one of the tools used for another entity type and code your own companion tool for your custom entity.

 ### Entity Browser Enhanced

-This module add some features like multi-select to the basic entity browser module.
+This module adds some features like multi-select to the basic entity browser module.

 `composer require drupal/entity_browser_enhanced`<br>
 `drush en entity_browser_enhanced`